Skip to content

 Note

-Here, you can add existing system members.
-If adding a new system member, you need to first successfully add them on the User > Add User page before returning here to proceed.
+You can only add existing system members here.
+If adding a new system member, they must first be added successfully on the User > Add User page before returning here to proceed.

 Click to modify the workspace configuration or directly delete the workspace.